techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 * [App permission policies](teams-app-permission-policies.md) if you use policy-based method to define app access.
 * App assignment if you use [app centric management](app-centric-management.md) to define app access.

+To make any apps or copilot agents available in your organization, ensure that the settings to allow these are the same in Teams admin center and in [Microsoft 365 admin center](/microsoft-365/admin/manage/manage-copilot-agents-integrated-apps) in the Integrated Apps page.

 ## Manage org-wide app settings

 Use org-wide app settings to control whether users with an [F license](https://www.microsoft.com/microsoft-365/enterprise/frontline) get the tailored frontline app experience, whether users can install third-party apps, and whether users can upload custom apps in your organization.